justinlietz93/FullyUnifiedModel/How_It_Works/7_References.md

 *   Dayan, P., & Niv, Y. (2008).
 Reinforcement learning: the good, the bad and the ugly. *Current Opinion in Neurobiology*, *18*(2), 185-196. https://doi.org/10.1016/j.conb.2008.08.003
 *   Dean, J., & Ghemawat, S. (2008).
 MapReduce: simplified data processing on large clusters. *Communications of the ACM*, *51*(1), 107-113.
 *   Deb, K. (2001). *Multi-objective optimization using evolutionary algorithms*.
 John Wiley & Sons.
+*   Dehaene, S. (2014). *Consciousness and the brain: Deciphering how the brain codes our thoughts*.
+Viking.
 *   Dehaene, S., & Changeux, J. P. (1997).
 A hierarchical neuronal network for planning behavior. *Proceedings of the National Academy of Sciences*, *94*(24), 13293-13298.
 *   Destexhe, A., & Marder, E. (2004).
 Plasticity in single neuron and circuit computations. *Nature*, *431*(7010), 789-795.
 *   Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2019).
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 In *Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)* (pp. 4171-4186).